jaideng123/DUETween/README.md

 ## Blueprint API:

+# Compatibility:
+DUETween was built primarily for **Unreal Engine 5** and has been tested with all versions released between 5.0 and 5.5.

+There's nothing major that would prevent DUETween from working in UE 4 other than some minor code changes Feel free to make a fork of your own or just shoot open an issue and I can start working on a branch for UE4.

 # How to install:
 1. Navigate to your Unreal Engine project's "Plugins" directory (create it if it doesn't exist):
 `cd path/to/your/project/Plugins`